RuairiDillon1/VLSI-vhdlProject/doc/test_signal_generator_report.md

  wait_for_sync_reset_serialrx2_s 0           0           0             0
 ```

 This is then directly wired to the ```serial_receiver_reg.vhd``` module.
-The purpose is this is for the project to work, the register file (```regfile.vhd```) needs to know both the address and the data values simultaneously - meaning that the information must be stored somewhere.
-This file takes the values in and stores them to registers temporarily and resets every cycle.
+It contains two registers.
+The purpose for this is that the register file (```regfile.vhd```) needs to know both the address and the data values simultaneously - meaning that the information must be stored somewhere temporarily before it can be written to the register file.

 ### Data received after reset